Revealing the Parallel Multilingual Learning within Large Language Models: More Analyses

 \subsection{Inference Speed}

-Since the inference speed of LLMs inevitably slows down as the input sequence lengthens, we also focus on the trade-off between performance and inference speed when increasing the number of parallel languages in the \textsc{PiM}.
+Since the inference speed of LLMs inevitably slows down as the input sequence lengthens, we also focus on the trade-off between performance and inference speed when increasing the number of parallel languages in the PMI.
 Here, we conduct experiments on the FLORES-200 De $\rightarrow$ En and Qwen-14B model.
-Table \ref{app tab: Sacrificing a certain level of reasoning speed can achieve outstanding performance gains} indicates that for every additional parallel language integrated into the \textsc{PiM} input, there is an approximate 30\% increase of time cost, along with a 5\% improvement of performance.
-Notably, when the number of parallel language reaches three, the improvement can reach up to 24.34\%.
+Table \ref{app tab: Sacrificing a certain level of reasoning speed can achieve outstanding performance gains} indicates that for every additional parallel language integrated into the PMI input, there is an approximate 30\% increase in time cost, along with a 5\% improvement in performance.
+Notably, when the number of parallel languages reaches three, the improvement can reach up to 24.34\%.
 Despite the increased inference cost, it is reasonable and acceptable considering the substantial performance gain.